burstknight/vim_settings/README.md

 Commands			| Function
 --------------------|----------------------------------------------------------------
-:TemplateAutoInit	| Load a template file to write the current file.
+`:TemplateAutoInit`	| Load a template file to write the current file.
+`:MarkdownPreview`	| Open a web browser to preview markdon file.